gautamkrishnar/socli/README.rst

 Just use the command below to set your `user
 ID <http://meta.stackexchange.com/a/111130>`__ in socli.
-When you execute the command next time, it will automaticially fetch the data.
+When you execute the command next time, it will automatically fetch the data.

 .. code:: sh

     socli -u

-if your are an extensive user of StackOverflow, **socli** allows you to set your own API key to overcome the `StackOverflow API Limitations <http://stackapps.com/a/3057/41332>`__.
+If your are an extensive user of StackOverflow, **socli** allows you to set your own API key to overcome the `StackOverflow API Limitations <http://stackapps.com/a/3057/41332>`__.
 Just use the command
 below: